-The primary purpose of Bethel's course number system is to identify the intended clientele of each course, its level of content and material, and any necessary course background.
+The primary purpose of Bethel's course number system is to identify its level of content and material and any necessary course background.
 CAPS course numbers consist of a 4-letter discipline code, a 3-digit number, and sometimes a 1-letter suffix code.
 Courses are primarily designed for students at the levels indicated below.
 Students must have at least junior standing to enroll in 300- or 400-level courses, except when noted in the course description in this catalog.